Essential Guide to Sample Durable Power of Attorney Forms: Protect Your Future

 Powers Granted

 A durable power of attorney form outlines the specific powers granted to the agent.
-These may include managing finances, making healthcare decisions, and handling legal matters.
+These may include managing finances, making healthcare directives decisions, and handling legal matters.
 Clearly defining the scope of authority, such as real estate transactions or medical treatments, ensures the agent’s actions align with the principal’s wishes.

 Limitations or Restrictions